ArmandoFerraj/Signal-Prediction/README.md

 -	Finalize model

 Analyze Data:
-- Each object (metal or rock) in the dataset is described by 60 numbers (sonar frequencies).
-We analyzed our data with statistics and visualizations.
+- every class attribute in the dataset is described by 60 sonar frequencies (numbers).
+We analyzed the data with statistics and visualizations.
 -	Histogram: Some attributes resemble a gaussian distribution while others resemble an exponential.